Bishop Fenwick High School (Peabody, Massachusetts)

-Background
+History

 Bishop Fenwick High School was founded in 1959 by the late Cardinal Richard Cushing and was named for the second bishop of Boston, Benedict Joseph Fenwick, S.J.
 The school was the first coeducational Catholic high school on Boston's North Shore and was staffed by the Sisters of Notre Dame de Namur.
 In 2003, the Archdiocese of Boston relinquished control of its "Central High Schools," including Fenwick, in response to financial difficulties in the wake of the child sex abuse scandal.
 The Archdiocese still owns the property and is involved in school governance, making appointments to the board of trustees; for that reason it is not considered truly independent.
 It is, however, financially independent of the umbrella of the archdiocese of Boston.

 As of the 2018-19 school year, it was one of the ten largest coeducational high schools in the Archdiocese of Boston, with a student body of 565.

 In the summer of 2018, it was announced that Fenwick will assume sponsorship of St. Mary of the Annunciation School in Danvers, Massachusetts.

 Athletics

 Bishop Fenwick's Crusaders have athletic programs in 26 interscholastic sports at a variety of levels, primarily competing in the Boston area's Catholic Central League.
-On a yearly basis over fifty percent of Fenwick students take part in at least one sport, and over the course of their four years, over 80% of the students participate in one or more sport.

-The school's teams have won state championships in boys' sports in baseball (2004), football (1965, 1999, 2000, 2013), hockey, and indoor and outdoor track.

-Girls' teams winning state championships have included softball (1990, 1991,1992, 1993, 1994, 1995, 1996, 1997), field hockey, cross-country track (1980), basketball (2016), and indoor and outdoor track (2015).

-Drama Club

-The Bishop Fenwick Drama Club has been a well-respected and vital part of the school's artistic landscape.
-Each year, the Club presents both a fall play as well as a musical in the spring.
+In August 2023, the school was banned from MIAA sports based competitions for the 2023-2024 school year.

+Tuition

+Tuition for the 2023-2024 academic year is $19,750.